JuliaBooks/Books.jl/docs/contents/index.md

 **Maintenance mode**

-As it stands now (2022-02-01), this project is in maintenance mode.
+As it stands now, this project is in maintenance mode.
+My main focus will be [PlutoStaticHTML.jl](https://github.com/rikhuijzer/PlutoStaticHTML.jl) in the near future because it is much easier to use, more versatile, more quick and more reliable.
+In PlutoStaticHTML.jl, the code is evaluated by Pluto, and PlutoStaticHTML grabs the outputs and converts them to HTML.
+For an example site with that package, see the [**Julia Tutorials Template**](https://rikhuijzer.github.io/JuliaTutorialsTemplate/).

+Using Books.jl will still remain possible.
-Feel free to use it, we've successfully published the [Julia Data Science](https://juliadatascience.io/) book with it so everything should work.
+We've successfully published the [Julia Data Science](https://juliadatascience.io/) book with it so everything should work.
 Also, I'm motivated to maintain this package because I might write my thesis with it in about a year.

 However, I personally don't believe much more in the approach taken in this project for two reasons:

 First, PDFs are overrated.